 “Come, eat of my bread, and drink of the wine which I have mingled.
 Forsake the foolish, and live; and go in the way of understanding.”
 (Prov 9:5-6)

-So, my friends, take time to meditate on this truth.
 Eat the bread.
 Drink the wine.
-God has prepared a table in the presence of your enemies (Psalm 23:5).
-The communion table is a powerful weapon in the arena of spiritual warfare.
-It will help you navigate life’s pitfalls with wisdom and grace.
-God bless you.
+God has prepared a table for you in the presence of your enemies (Psalm 23:5).
+The Communion table is a formidable weapon in spiritual warfare, providing the wisdom and grace you need to bypass life’s pitfalls.

 Bible verses courtesy of http://www.biblegateway.com